LucasPrette/docker-crud-torrex/web/README.md

 ### Starting the production build with Docker

 1. Build the container image running `docker build -t lutris-web .`
-2. Create a application container running `docker -it -p 3000:3000 lutris-web`
+2. Create an application container running `docker -it -p 3000:3000 lutris-web`
 3. Open a browser of your preference and navigate to `http://localhost:3000/`

 ### Starting with the production build